Karaka-Management/Website/app/tpl/articles/news/20190308_new_website.md

 Our new website layout is now online and contains information about the services and solutions we will offer in the future.

-We decided to go with a purple color schema which provides nice contrast to the Orange-Management logo coloring and individually structured pages for the specific content we want to show on that page.
+We decided to go with a purple color schema which provides nice contrast to the Karaka logo coloring and individually structured pages for the specific content we want to show on that page.

 ## Urls